Great-Sun-Group/credex-core/docs/deployments.md

 #### Accessing Secrets in the Application

-The application is configured to retrieve these secrets at runtime in the staging and production environments.
+The application is configured to retrieve the Neo4j secrets at runtime in the staging and production environments.
 The `config/config.ts` file handles the logic for fetching secrets from AWS Secrets Manager when the environment is set to 'staging' or 'production'.
 For local development and Codespaces, the application will continue to use environment variables as described in the earlier sections.

-### ECS Task Definition

-The ECS task definition is managed using a template file `task-definition.json` in the project root.
-This template contains placeholders for environment-specific values, which are replaced during the deployment process.

-To update the task definition:

-1. Modify the `task-definition.json` file in the project root.
-2. Ensure any new environment variables are added to the `environment` section with appropriate placeholders.
-3. Update the GitHub Actions workflows (`deploy-staging.yml` and `deploy-production.yml`) to replace new placeholders with the corresponding GitHub Secrets or AWS Secrets Manager references.

-The GitHub Actions workflows automatically update the ECS task definition during deployment by:

-1. Replacing placeholders in the `task-definition.json` with actual values from GitHub Secrets or references to AWS Secrets Manager.
-2. Using the AWS CLI to register the new task definition.
-3. Updating the ECS service to use the new task definition.

-### ECS Service Configuration

-The ECS service is configured using Terraform in the `main.tf` file.
-Key aspects of the configuration include:

-- Service name: "credex-core-service"
-- Cluster: Uses the "credex-cluster" ECS cluster
-- Launch type: FARGATE
-- Desired count: 1 (can be adjusted based on load requirements)
-- Network configuration:
-  - Uses specified subnets
-  - Assigns a public IP
-  - Uses a dedicated security group for ECS tasks

-The security group for ECS tasks allows inbound traffic on port 5000 and all outbound traffic.

-### Deployment Process

-1. Staging Deployment:
-   - Push changes to the `stage` branch.
-   - The `deploy-staging.yml` GitHub Actions workflow will automatically:
-     - Build the Docker image
-     - Push the image to ECR
-     - Update the ECS task definition
-     - Deploy to the staging ECS cluster

-2. Production Deployment:
-   - Push changes to the `prod` branch.
-   - The `deploy-production.yml` GitHub Actions workflow will automatically:
-     - Build the Docker image
-     - Push the image to ECR
-     - Update the ECS task definition
-     - Deploy to the production ECS cluster

-3. Post-Deployment Verification:
-   - Currently, there is a placeholder for post-deployment verification in the GitHub Actions workflows.
-   - This step can be expanded to include more comprehensive checks, such as:
-     - Health check endpoints
-     - Integration tests
-     - Performance benchmarks

-4. Monitoring Deployments:
-   - Check GitHub Actions logs for deployment status.
-   - Use AWS Console or CLI to monitor ECS services and tasks.

 ## Neo4j Deployment